satty-dev/my-alert-chrome-extension/README.md

 ## How to Use

-1. Open any website (e.g. https://www.google.com).
+1. Open any website (e.g., https://www.google.com).
 2. Click the extension icon.
 3. An alert will appear with the message:
 `"Hello!
 This is an alert from your Chrome extension."`